yulaughing/loopback-react-webpack/README.md

 ## Build

-Loopback does not play nicely with webpack, so we use browserify (driven by a very minimal gruntfile) to build /cient/lbclient/browser.bundle.js
+Loopback does not play nicely with webpack, so we use browserify (driven by a very minimal gruntfile) to app/browser.bundle.js

-Webpack will build the SPA react applicatoin and the "client" from Loopback will simply be an "external"

 #### Define a new shared model